 Amanda is responsible for overseeing the Operational Directorate of the Trust.
-This includes Governance, HR, Finance, IT, Estates and Admissions.
+This includes Governance, HR, Finance, IT and Admissions.

 Amanda previously worked for Ambition School Leadership (formerly Teaching Leaders and Future Leaders) where she was Head of Coaching.
 Her responsibilities included the design of coaching resources and the recruitment and development of the team of coaches serving leadership development programmes for middle and senior leaders.
 Prior to this, Amanda worked as Chief Operating Officer for a multi-academy trust where the Teaching School was part of her strategic responsibility.